spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/30-migrate-full-permissions.md

 ---
 title: "Migrate to Full Permissions"
 metaTitle: "Migrate to Full Permissions"
-metaDescription: "Learn how to migrate an imported cluster in read-only mode to full-permissions mode."
+metaDescription: "Learn how to migrate an imported cluster from read-only mode to full-permissions mode."
 hideToC: false
 fullWidth: false
 ---